opensearch-project/documentation-website/_search-plugins/ltr/core-concepts.md

 Selecting and experimenting with features is a core piece of learning to rank.
 Good judgements with poor features that don't help predict patterns in the predicted grades and won't create a good search experience.
-Just like any other machine learning problem: garbage in-garbage out!
+Like any other machine learning problem: garbage in-garbage out!

 For more on the art of creating features for search, check out the book